Chart Color Schemes

 The level of general health in Tascott is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

-Tascott shows superior health outcomes according to AreaSearch's assessment using mortality rates and chronic condition prevalence.
-Both young and old age groups exhibit low prevalence of common health conditions.
+Tascott shows superior health outcomes according to AreaSearch's evaluation of mortality rates and chronic condition prevalence.
+Both younger and older age groups exhibit low prevalence of common health conditions.

-Private health cover is approximately 55% (935 people), compared to Greater Sydney's 59.9%.
-The most prevalent medical conditions are arthritis (8.7%) and asthma (8.0%).
-67.0% of residents report no medical ailments, compared to Greater Sydney's 74.6%.
-Health outcomes among working-age individuals are typical.
-Tascott has 21.5% (368 people) aged 65 and over, higher than Greater Sydney's 15.4%.
+Private health cover is high at approximately 55% of the total population (around 935 people), compared to Greater Sydney's 59.9%.
+The most prevalent medical conditions are arthritis, affecting 8.7% of residents, and asthma, impacting 8.0%.
+Notably, 67.0% of residents report being completely free of medical ailments, compared to Greater Sydney's 74.6%.
+Health outcomes among working-age individuals are generally typical.
+The area has 21.5% of residents aged 65 and over (368 people), higher than Greater Sydney's 15.4%.
 Senior health outcomes are above average, aligning with national rankings for the general population.

 Frequently Asked Questions - Health